Christine-Hao/COMP307FinalProject/README.txt

         use trustful hosting services that adopts HTTPs.
     Jiahao Jiang:
         verifies the user tokens sent from the client before using the requested services on the backend.

+6. Bonus Feature
+    Observer pattern:
+        1. In most cases, the messages are updated in real time for all users.
+If it's not updated, it should be acceidental and please refer to NOTE 2 above to solve it.
+        2. In the discussion board, if the owner removes the user out of the board during chatting, the user will receive such notification via a popup, and be redirected to the select-board page upon closing the popup.

 Main Directory Structures(include the main files):